 - Identification.
 First, you need to identify the exact risks for the given area, such as a ransomware attack, phishing breach, or downtime due to a natural disaster.

 - Analysis.
-During analysis, you should evaluate the severity and the probability of the risk, define which business function could be harmed in which case, and prioritize the risks.
+During this stage of the MSP risk management, you should evaluate the severity and the probability of the risk, define which business function could be harmed in which case, and prioritize the risks.
 This step is essential, since it's not possible to focus on all the risks.

 - Mitigation.
 Once the risks have been identified and prioritized, you need to create a set of policies and frameworks to reduce their probability.
 For example, if your risks are in the IT-security area, you should prepare for possible breach scenarios, including malware attacks, human error, or hardware failures.